 Short for extensible markup language, XML is a specification developed by W3C starting with the recommendation on February 10, 1998.
 XML is similar to HTML in that XML uses tags to markup a document, allowing the browser to interpret the tags and display them on a page.
 However, unlike HTML, XML language is unlimited (extensible).
 It allows tags to define themselves, and can describe the content instead of only displaying a page's content.
 Using XML other languages such as RSS and MathML were created, even tools like XSLT were created using XML.

 Example of XML code

 Below is a basic example of how XML code may appear.
 As mentioned earlier, you can use whatever tags you want to use as long as they follow all of the rules.
-Also, because there is no defined rules, structure, and any tag can be placed anywhere, a document type definition (DTD) needs to be defined with instructions and structure of your XML.
+Also, because there is no defined rules, structure, and any tag can be placed anywhere, a DTD (document type definition) needs to be defined with instructions and structure of your XML.

 <?xml version="1.0" encoding="utf-8"?>